Consensys/doc.goquorum/docs/HowTo/Use/DevNew.md

 GoQuorum uses standard [Solidity](https://solidity.readthedocs.io/en/develop/) for writing Smart Contracts, and generally, these can be designed as you would design Smart Contracts for Ethereum.
 Smart Contracts can either be public (i.e. visible and executable by all participants on a given GoQuorum network) or private to one or more network participants.
 Note that GoQuorum does not introduce new contract types.
-Instead, similar to [Transactions](../../Privacy/Overview.md), the concept of public and private contracts is notional only.

-## Creating Public Transactions/Contracts
+## Creating public transactions/contracts

 Sending a standard Ethereum-style transaction to a given network will make it viewable and executable by all participants on the network.
 As with Ethereum, leave the `to` field empty for a contract-creation transaction.